The Frederick

 Phone Contact: 212-694-6051

-AP Course Information
+AP/Dual Enrollment Course Information

-Most significantly, AP classes on a high school transcript shows prospective target schools that a student is ready for the challenge of college level work because they have already been exposed to it at the high school level.
-Hence, a high GPA without any AP classes does not mean as much; a student has not demonstrated “strength of schedule.”
+Most significantly, AP/Dual Enrollment classes on a high school transcript shows prospective target schools that a student is ready for the challenge of college level work because they have already been exposed to it at the high school level.
+Hence, a high GPA without any AP/Dual Enrollment classes does not mean as much; a student has not demonstrated “strength of schedule.”
 Taking the most challenging classes in high school, (AP classes) means more than a high GPA with only general level classes.
 If a college is going to invest their time and money (in the form of grants and scholarships) they want to be sure that their “investment” – an incoming freshmen – will “pay off” and not fold under.

 Students earning a three or higher on A.P. exams are three times more likely to earn a college degree than students who do not pass, and African-American and Hispanic students who pass an A.P. exam are four times more likely to earn a college degree than those who do not pass, according to the study–National Center for Education.
+Our Dual Enrollment classes are affiliated with Syracuse University, SUNY Old Westbury, and Ithaca College.

 AP Biology